dannygauntletai/papermastery-backend/README.md

 - **OpenAI API**: For embeddings generation and text completion
   - Used for generating embeddings with `text-embedding-3-large` model (3072 dimensions)
   - Used for text generation with GPT models (default: gpt-4o)

+- **Google Gemini API**: Alternative to OpenAI for text generation
+  - Used for text generation with Gemini model (default: gemini-1.5-pro)

 - **Pinecone API**: For vector storage and similarity search
   - Uses namespaces to organize vectors by paper ID